Balamurugan-1511/AI-Plus/README.md

-# SkandaPlus
+# AI-Plus

-An AI and IT training institute platform built with Next.js — course catalog, blog, job board, enrollment and payment tracking, and an admin dashboard for managing content and applications.
+An AI and IT training institute platform built with Next.js by SkandaPlus — course catalog, blog, job board, enrollment and payment tracking, and an admin dashboard for managing content and applications.

+Live Demo:

 ## Features